Specifications of CPU

 Bus speed

-It is the speed in and out between CPU pins, which is also Front Side Bus.
+It is the speed in and out between CPU pins, also known as Front Side Bus.

 Bus Speed of CPU with CPU-Z

-The instruction set is used to control the displacement (calculation) of bits and bytes in the CPU.
-Common instruction sets are CISC, RISC, SIMD, MMX, MMX+, SSE, SSE5, 3Dnow.
+The instruction set is a series of codes the CPU can interpret and execute.
+It comprises a sequence of 0s and 1s that control the manipulation and calculation of bits and bytes within the CPU.
+Standard instruction sets include CISC, RISC, SIMD, MMX, MMX+, SSE, SSE5, and 3Dnow.

 Instruction sets of CPU